pierre-rouleau/pel/README.rst

 *Notes*:

+.. [#elispfun] Writing Emacs Lisp code is actually quite fun.
+Lisp is a
+               powerful programming language and Emacs opens up the door to that world if it's foreign to you.
+PEL should ease the introduction and you may decide to go your own way later.
+               For those that prefer to stay away from Emacs Lisp and concemntrate on other tasks you can
+               use PEL and configure Emacs using the customization system.

 .. [#install] Unfortunately PEL installation is manual but it's not difficult.
               Detailed instructions for installing PEL are located inside `section